-- each stockholder known by us to be the beneficial owner of more than 5% of our common stock; - each of our directors or director nominees; - · each of our Named Executive Officers; and - all of our directors and executive officers as a group.
+- each stockholder known by us to be the beneficial owner of more than 5% of our common stock; - each of our directors or director nominees; - each of our Named Executive Officers; and - all of our directors and executive officers as a group.

 Percentage ownership of our common stock is based on 39,641,462 shares of our common stock outstanding on April 1, 2023.
 We have determined beneficial ownership in accordance with the rules of the SEC, and thus it represents sole or shared voting or investment power with respect to our securities, and the information is not necessarily indicative of beneficial ownership for any other purpose.
 Unless otherwise indicated below, to our knowledge, the persons and entities named in the table have sole voting and sole investment power with respect to all shares that they beneficially owned, subject to community property laws where applicable.
-We have deemed all shares of common stock subject to options or other convertible securities held by that person or entity that are currently exercisable or that will become exercisable within 60 days of April 1, 2023 to be outstanding and to be beneficially owned by the person or entity holding the option for the purpose of computing the percentage ownership of that person or entity but have not treated them as outstanding for the purpose of computing the percentage ownership of any other person or entity.
+We have deemed all shares of common stock subject to options or other convertible securities held by that person or entity that are currently exercisable or that will become exercisable within 60 days of April 1, 2023 to be outstanding and to be beneficially owned by the person or entity holding the option for the purpose of computing the percentage ownership of any other person or entity.
 Unless otherwise indicated, the address of each beneficial owner listed in the table below is c/o Morphic Holding, Inc., 35 Gatehouse Drive A2, Waltham, Massachusetts 02451.